Ratepayers affected by financial hardship

 Once activated, all future rate notices will then be emailed to you.
-You can also log in to access older rate notices in your archive.

 Note: We can only send your rate notice via email.
 Other letters or notices will still be sent to your postal address.
 You can also login to your account to update your details.

 The State Government has directed all Victorian councils to collect a Fire Services Property Levy in conjunction with council rates.

 Although this levy appears on rates notices, it is not a council charge for council services.
 It is used by the State Government to partially fund Fire Rescue Victoria.

 It replaces the existing fire services levy charged by insurance companies in your home insurance premiums.

 How much will the Fire Services Property Levy cost?

 The Fire Services Property Levy comprises a fixed component of $117 for residential properties and $238 for non-residential properties, plus a variable component based on a percentage of the capital improved value (CIV) of the property.

 The State Government also includes a variable component when calculating the Fire Services Property Levy.